mercybassey/k8s-log-collector/ReadME.md

 ```

-Apply this configuration with kubectl apply -f clusterrolebinding.yaml.
+Apply this configuration with `kubectl apply -f clusterrolebinding.yaml`.

 ## Deploy the CronJob